How to Test Water Hardness: 5 Tried-and-True Methods

 Springwell water softener and iron filter well water treatment system

 • Effective scale prevention.
-They prevent scale build-up on your faucets and appliances, including water heaters, showers, and faucets.
+Water softeners prevent scale build-up on your faucets and appliances, including water heaters, showers, and faucets.

 • Reduce cleaning efforts.
-They ensure your sinks, shower walls, and tubs look their best and reduce cleaning.
+Water softeners ensure your sinks, shower walls, and tubs are no longer affected by scale formation, which helps to reduce your cleaning duties.

 ❔ Test Water Hardness: FAQ

-Can I test for hard water at home?
+How can I measure water hardness at home?

 What’s the best way to test water hardness?

-The best way to test water hardness is to pay for a laboratory test, which gives the most accurate results.
+The best way to test water hardness depends on your budget and your preferences.
+The most accurate and comprehensive method is to pay for a laboratory test.
 However, this is also the most expensive method.
-If you want to save money, you can test water hardness with a DIY test kit or with the soap test.
+If you want to save money, you can test your water hardness with a DIY test kit or with the soap test.

 What is a good level of hardness in water?

 A good level of hardness in water is anything below 3.5 grains per gallon or 60 parts per million.
-This indicates that the dissolved minerals content in water is low, and water is considered slightly hard.
-You probably won’t have issues with limescale and other hard water effects if your water’s hardness reading falls below this level.
+This indicates that the dissolved minerals content in the water is low, and the water is only slightly hard.
+You’re less likely to have issues with limescale and other hard water effects if your water’s hardness reading falls below this level.

 • Jennifer Byrd